 4. Eating caffeine is beneficial DURING exercise.
 Studies conducted to date show that caffeine intake during exercise stimulates the supply of glucose to the muscle.
 But caffeine has no beneficial effect on glycogen synthesis during the recovery period, after the exercise is over.
 The key is carbohydrate and protein.
 Keep in mind that each person tolerates caffeine differently, so it is good not to exceed the amount we usually drink.

 5. Add protein.
 It is important to note that if CH intake is optimal/high, protein intake along with CH will have no further beneficial effects on glycogen synthesis.
 However, the intake of protein after exercise helps to stimulate protein synthesis and that is key to improving muscle mass and for the muscle to regenerate after the wear and tear suffered and is ready to undergo stress again.

 Here is a recipe that will help you provide the necessary carbohydrate (energy) on your bike outings:

 - 3-4 dates

 - 50gr of dehydrated apple (or any other fruit)

-- Cut the dates and dried apple into small pieces
+- Cut the dates and the dehydrated apple into small pieces

-- Mix the cooked rice with the dates, the dried fruit, and the cinnamon until everything is well distributed.
-In this step, we could add a bit of salt.
+- Mix the already cooked rice with the dates, the dehydrated fruit and the cinnamon until everything is well distributed.
+It is in this step that we could add a pinch of salt

-- Place the mixture in a bag to refrigerate, shape it into a bar, and store it in the fridge for 24 hours.
+- Place the mixture in a refrigerating bag, give it the bar shape and store in the fridge for 24 hours

-- After these 24 hours, cut the dough into the desired portions of bars and store in silver foil.
-(We can freeze to use them in the future.
+- After these 24 hours, cut the dough into the desired portions of bars and keep in silver paper.
+(We can freeze to use them in the future